 - Refer to the instructions on the PhoneGap build site to generate and upload keys to PhoneGap build.

-In Captivate 8.0.1, after you log in with PhoneGap user id and password, click Next in Publish window, and provide certificate info in the dialog as shown below:
+After you log in with PhoneGap user id and password, click Next in Publish window, and provide certificate info in the dialog as shown below:

 AppleKey title in the above snapshot represents the certificate name that you uploaded in PhoneGap build.
 Your certifcates are populated in the Title drop down after you upload them in PhoneGap build website.
 Similarly, the keys you uploaded to PhoneGap build appear in Title drop down.
 You can continue to publish even if you do not have keys for Android by choosing No key selected option.